jim-y/fluxury/README.md

 # Fluxury
-### a React-Flux skeleton application with heavy ES6 support and immutability
+#### A React-Flux skeleton application with heavy ES6 support and immutability

 [Project's Home Page](http://jim-y.me/fluxury/)

-Version `3.1.0` tries to be as up to date to current *trends* as it can.
+Version `3.1.0` tries to be as up to date to the current *trends* as it can.
 To emphasize this, we use `npm` as a build tool, `ImmutableJS` for state management and `React` with ES6 classes to create our components.

 Other useful tools are hooked into the project to help you get started with your own application.
-To name name some, LESS, Babelify, JSXHint.
+To name some:

+- LESS
+- Babelify
+- JSXHint
+- more...

-For a throughout list please read the project's homepage.
+For a throughout list please read the project's homepage or check the dependencies below.

 The template contains an implementation of Dartlang's [Avast, Ye Pirates](https://www.dartlang.org/codelabs/darrrt/) example written in `Flux`.